Job hunting has become a science. Devise the perfect plan and you will get the perfect job, right? Not if your resume is missing this key element.

-Hiring managers are looking for candidates who have two distinct – yet equally important – skill sets.
+Hiring managers are looking for candidates who have two distinct – yet equally important – skill sets: hard and soft skills.
+You must take hard skills and add some great soft skills in order to gain long-term career success.

 - Being fluent in more than one language